TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Introduction

-We also address the challenges posed by the so-called `conditional redundancy', a concept first introduced by \cite{Plaus1996}.
-This phenomenon occurs when multiple non-target variables provide identical information regarding a specific target variable.
-In our RL framework, such non-target variables represent state elements, with the target being the agent's actions.
-To resolve this issue, we take inspiration from existing feature selection methodologies \citep{Frye2020,Kumar2020}, where the effects of redundant variables are better studied.
-Our resulting approach is algorithmic, with the ability to effectively manage varied and complex redundancies.

-In addition to discussing the theoretical basis of TERC, to further validate our approach from a practical point of view, we present an extensive experimental evaluation through a selection of novel and existing environments.
-We firstly apply TERC to purely synthetic data, considering different complex relationships between the given state variables.
-We then introduce the `Secret Key Game', a novel environment in which an agent is tasked with learning a secret message from a state composed of not only `secret keys' (from which the secret message is calculated), but also superfluous `decoy keys'.
+In addition to discussing the theoretical basis of TERC, to further validate our approach from a practical point of view, we will present an extensive experimental evaluation through a selection of novel and existing environments.
+We will firstly apply TERC to purely synthetic data, considering different complex relationships between the observable variables.
+We will then introduce the `Secret Key Game', a novel environment in which an agent is tasked with learning a secret message from an observable state comprising not only `secret keys' (from which the secret message is calculated), but also superfluous `decoy keys'.
 The calculation of the secret message is based on a classic method for secure multiparty communication, as described in \citep{shamir1979share,blakely1979}.
-Our analysis demonstrates that the approach outlined in this paper is capable of accurately identifying the informative secret keys used to construct the secret message.
-Moreover, in this scenario, by excluding the decoy keys from the state, we can improve the agent's in-game performance.
-We then verify the practical applications of the proposed method using physics-based examples.
-We show that we can use our method to exclude random variables that have been inserted into the states of RL agents considering three very popular Gym environments: Cart Pole, Lunar Lander, and Pendulum.
-Finally, we illustrate the versatility of TERC, applying it to strategic sequential games, in which the temporal dimension plays a key role.
-In particular, we focus on the problem of learning optimal state history lengths when playing against a Tit-For-N-Tats (TFNT) opponent in the Iterated Prisoner's Dilemma.
+We will then consider a set of physics-based examples.
+We will consider three very popular Gym environments: Cart Pole, Lunar Lander, and Pendulum.
+Finally, we will illustrate the versatility of TERC, applying it to strategic sequential games, in which the temporal dimension plays a key role.
+In particular, we will focus on the problem of learning optimal state history lengths when playing against a Tit-For-N-Tats (TFNT) opponent in the Iterated Prisoner's Dilemma.